vippsas/vipps-login-api/vipps-login-api.md

 ```
 You can learn more at the [OIDC standard](https://openid.net/specs/openid-connect-core-1_0.html#IDToken)

+It is important to validate the Id-token before using any data contained in it.
+See the Oidc-standard on [Id-token validation](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) for the specifics.
+We recommend that you use a library for this.
+A good place to start is finding a library for your language at https://jwt.io/#libraries-io

 ### Access token
 Access tokens are randoms strings that represents the authorization of a specific application to access specific parts of a user’s data.
 The token itself does not provide any information, but it can  be used to fetch the data that that the end user has consented to sharing from the [userinfo endpoint](#openid-connect-userinfo).